Best US Dollar Account UK

 Revolut

 Revolut US dollar accounts are offered in the UK for personal and business customers.
-You’ll be able to open a free standard plan to access a range of features, or upgrade to a paid plan to unlock extras and get more fee free transactions.
-As well as US dollars, Revolut customers can hold up to 30 different currencies, with some fee free currency exchange available depending on the account tier selected.
+You’ll be able to open a standard plan with no ongoing charges to access a range of features, or upgrade to a paid plan to unlock extras and get more no fee transactions.
+As well as US dollars, Revolut customers can hold 25+ different currencies, with some no fee currency exchange available depending on the account tier selected.

-• Fees: Standard accounts are free.
-Upgrade to a fee paid personal account for up to 12.99 GBP/month or a fee paid business account for up to 100 GBP/month
+• Revolut fees: No monthly fee for standard accounts.
+Upgrade to a fee paid personal account for up to 45 GBP/month or a fee paid business account for up to 79 GBP/month.
+Fair usage and transaction fees may apply

-• Other notable features: Broad range of account services including budgeting tools, savings and investments
+Other notable features: Choose from 4 different account tiers to unlock a broad range of account services including savings and investments, insurance and lounge access

 Go To Revolut